 - Dr. Frances Laverne Carroll Student Paper Award

-The OLA offers two different scholarships and may award several winners each year.
+The Oklahoma Library Association offers two different scholarships and may award several winners each year.
 Their scholarship information is here.

 - OLA Scholarship

 The Friends of Libraries in Oklahoma (FOLIO) offers scholarships to full or part-time employees in public, academic, or special libraries.
 The application deadline is in January, and more information can be found here.